Victorinos

-Victorinos is a Spanish-language telenovela produced by the United States-based television network Telemundo.
+Victorinos is a Spanish-language telenovela produced by the United States–based television network Telemundo.
 It debuted on June 23, 2009, replacing Sin Senos no hay Paraíso and concluded February 5, 2010.

-The telenovela is a remake of the 1991 RTI Colombia weekly series Cuando Quiero Llorar No Lloro (best known in Colombia as Los Victorinos), which in turn is based in the homonymous 1970 novel by Venezuelan writer Miguel Otero Silva.
+The telenovela is a remake of the 1991 RTI Colombia weekly series Cuando Quiero Llorar No Lloro (best known in Colombia as Los Victorinos), which in turn is based loosely in the homonymous 1970 novel by Venezuelan writer Miguel Otero Silva.
 Ramiro Meneses, who is currently directing the Telemundo telenovela, starred as one of the Victorinos in the 1991 RTI series.